persalys/persalys/python/doc/user_manual/graphical_interface/data_analysis/user_manual_data_analysis.rst

 When an analysis is required, a window appears, in order to set up:
   - the outputs of interest (**Select outputs** - default: all outputs are analyzed)
-  - the method: polynomial regression (default), functional chaos or kriging
+  - the method: polynomial regression (default), functional chaos or Gaussian process

 .. image:: /user_manual/graphical_interface/data_analysis/metaModel_wizard.png
     :align: center